antarctica/assets-tracking-service/README.md

 ## Tracked assets

-[Assets](./docs/tracked-assets.md) tracked by this service are:
+[Assets tracked](./docs/tracked-assets.md) by this service are:

 - 🚢 ships (the SDA)
 - ✈️ aircraft (the Dash and Twin Otters)
-- 🚜 vehicles (snowmobiles, Pistonbully's, loaders, etc.)
+- 🚜 vehicles (snowmobiles, Pisten Bully's, loaders, etc.)

 Assets are tracked using a range of external [Providers](./docs/providers.md).
 Assets, and their latest positions are fetched from providers every 5 minutes (providers may update less frequently than we check).